When I first got my brandnew Type-S in November 2004, I didn't know where to

 the non-matched shocks too quickly.
 So I got the Mugen SS (around $1,000)

-which replaces all four struts with parts that look almost the same, but
+which replaced all four struts with parts that look almost the same, but

-lower the car 1.5 inches and have tighter spring rate and different shock
+lowered the car 1.5 inches and has tighter spring rate and different shock

 dynamics.
-I put it in myself and absolutely love it.
+I put it in myself and absolutely loved it.
 This is the way the RSX

 4) Hondata #4 reflash (Feb 2004) - I first agonized over whether or not I wanted to